 The Association and the Commission on Accrediting provide a range of resources for member schools, researchers in theological education, representatives of the media, and the general public.
-Those resources include publications, conferences and webinars, newsletters, listservs, and a variety of other materials that address trends and best practices in theological education, as well as databases full of statistics about member schools and their students.
+Those resources include Engage ATS (a new online interactive community for those who serve at ATS member schools), conferences and webinars, publications, and a variety of other materials that address trends and best practices in theological education, as well as databases full of statistics about member schools and their students.

 Annual Report Forms that member schools complete each fall provide extensive data about the member schools that are reported in the Annual Data Tables on this website.
 These data are also the basis for two statistical reports to assist schools in strategic planning, institutional evaluation, and policy development: the Institutional Peer Profile Report and the Strategic Information Report.